mysterious-coding/base_entranced/README.md

 Client command; displays many cvars to the client that are not shown with basejka `/serverstatus` command.

 ####`/clientlist`
-Client command; displays a list of everyone's true client numbers.
+Client command; displays a list of everyone's true client numbers, as well as their most-used alias.
 Useful in combination with `/whois`, `/tell`, etc if you need someone's exact client number.

 ####Broadcast `siegeStatus` in serverinfo
 base_entranced broadcasts some useful information, such as which round it currently is, what objective they are on, how much time is left, etc in the serverinfo.
 If you click to read the serverinfo from the game menu, you can see this information without connecting to the server.